Tulkiyan: Heritage listing

 Tulkiyan is of local heritage significance to the community of Ku-ring-gai and the Ku-ring-gai Historical Society for its ability to reflect the tastes, values and ways of life of a single upper-middle-class family between 1913 - 1993.
 It is of social value for its place in the affections of the local community and those who knew Miss Margaret Donaldson.
 It is also important as a property gifted to the community by Miss Donaldson, an active member of the Ku-ring-gai community and Ku-ring-gai Historical Society.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

-Tulkiyan is of State and local significance as its contents provide an excellent source of information on the lifestyle and taste of an upper-middle-class family in suburban Sydney between the First and Second World Wars.
+Tulkiyan is of state and local significance as its contents provide an excellent source of information on the lifestyle and taste of an upper-middle-class family in suburban Sydney between the First and Second World Wars.
 The house is a rare and intact work of B. J. Waterhouse and survives with its full documentation, including documentary evidence of the interior decorations and furnishings, thus allowing considerable research and education opportunities into the methods of design, construction, as well as the lifestyle of the occupants.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

-Tulkiyan is of State and local significance as its setting and contents combine to form a rare example of an intact Arts and Crafts style residence, reflecting the tastes and lifestyle of an upper-middle-class family during the inter-war period in Sydney.
+Tulkiyan is of state and local significance as its setting and contents combine to form a rare example of an intact Arts and Crafts style residence, reflecting the tastes and lifestyle of an upper-middle-class family during the inter-war period in Sydney.

 The architectural style and materials of the house, its well known architect, the common use provenance of the furniture, chattels and documents, and the original and uninterrupted occupation and use by a single family make Tulkiyan unique.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

-Tulkiyan is of State and local significance as an excellent and intact example of the early domestic work of J. B. Waterhouse designed in the Arts and Crafts style.
-It is outstanding because of the integrity and condition of the house and its contents which demonstrate the lifestyle and tastes of the upper middle class in suburban Sydney during the early decades of the twentieth century.
-It is widely acknowledged and esteemed by the community of Ku-ring-gai and the architectural profession.
+Tulkiyan is of state and local significance as an example of the early domestic work of J. B. Waterhouse designed in the Arts and Crafts style.
+Its contents demonstrate the lifestyle and tastes of the upper middle class in suburban Sydney during the early decades of the twentieth century.